 rec:0

-to run with the same snapshot as the transaction that created the snapshot.
+to run with the same snapshot as the transaction that created it.

 Snapshots and Transaction Isolation Level

-Depending on the isolation level, the snapshot is taken when the transaction is started (Repeatable read) or for every statement in the transaction (Read committed).
-When a new snapshot is created for each statement inside of a transaction, the committed data from other transactions becomes visible in the current transaction.
+Depending on the isolation level, the snapshot is taken when the transaction starts (Repeatable Read) or for every statement in the transaction (Read Committed).
+When a new snapshot is created for each statement inside a transaction, committed data from other transactions becomes visible in the current transaction.
 If only one snapshot is created for the entire transaction, the xmax

-value stays constant, no new data from transactions with a higher ID becomes visible, and reads are repeatable.
+value remains constant, no new data from transactions with a higher ID becomes visible, and reads are repeatable.

 Summary

 This blog post discusses the basics of multi-version concurrency control in PostgreSQL.
-Afterward, snapshots are introduced and how they control the visibility of tuples.
-Also the integration with the table scan API is discussed.
+It then introduces snapshots and explains how they control the visibility of tuples.
+The integration with the table scan API is also discussed.